Marlin McKeever: Personal life

-Marlin and his brother Mike McKeever were the first twins to earn All-America status.
-They grew up in Los Angeles.
+Mike died on August 24, 1967, after a car accident that left him in a coma for 22 months.
+Thirty-six years later, McKeever said "'There's not a day that passes that I don't think of him.
+He was part of me.
+He will always be part of me.'"

 Both he and his brother appeared in the 1962 Three Stooges comedy film The Three Stooges Meet Hercules playing the Siamese Cyclops twins Ajax and Argo.
+The brothers also appeared in Disney's 1961 film, The Absent Minded Professor.
+They played slaves in Spartacus, and policemen in Elmer Gantry.
 Marlin appeared with several of his Los Angeles Rams teammates as football players in the 1965 Perry Mason episode, "The Case of the 12th Wildcat."

-Mike died in 1967, after a car accident that left him in a coma for 22 months.
-On August 18, 1966, Marlin was a passenger in Roman Gabriel's car and lost a finger when Gabriel crashed into a parked car.
+In 1974, McKeever was director of player relations for the World Football League, and vice president for player administration for the league's Southern California Sun.

 After the NFL, McKeever became a stockbroker and insurance executive.
 He also became the leader of the Trojan Football Alumni Club and close friend of recent USC coaches, including Pete Carroll.

+McKeever's niece Teri McKeever, Mike McKeever's daughter, was an All-American swimmer at USC, and later became the women's swimming and diving coach at the University of California.
+Teri McKeever was the first woman to serve as a U.S. Olympics swimming coach.

+Death

-On October 26, 2006, he fell at his home and slipped into a coma shortly thereafter.
-Doctors in the intensive care unit at St. Mary Medical Center in Long Beach, California reported a blood clot on his brain.
+On October 26, 2006, Marlin McKeever fell at his home and slipped into a coma shortly thereafter.
+Doctors in the intensive care unit at St. Mary Medical Center in Long Beach, California, reported a blood clot on his brain.
 He died from his injuries the next day.
 His interment was in Culver City's Holy Cross Cemetery.